eavf/netatmo/README.md

 [/show_all_measurements](http://localhost:5000/show_all_measurements): View all measurement data for the weather stations.
 [/get_data](http://localhost:5000/get_data): Fetches current data from the Netatmo API.
 [http://localhost:8000](http://localhost:8000): Run phpMyAdmin
-The links will only work on the computer where the application is running.
-If you want to run it on a server, you need to modify the configuration of the server itself, reconcile the ports to which the communication is eevntually redirected, and especially in the case of a production server, modify the application to run in a publicly accessible location (see the flash documentation).
+The links will only work on the computer running the application.
+If you want to run it on a server, you will need to modify the configuration of the server itself, adjust the ports to which the communication is eventually redirected and, especially in the case of a production server, modify the application to run in a publicly accessible location (see the Flash documentation).
 Note that if you have not previously stored data in the database, any listing from it will be empty.

 ## Disclaimer
-The application requires a development account on netatmo.com, where the relevant documentation for the netatmo API is also available and where you can create the necessary keys and also obtain the necessary devices such as weather monitoring stations, thermostatic heads and other interesting devices to build a smart home.
+The application requires a development account on netatmo.com, where you can also find the relevant documentation for the Netatmo API, create the necessary keys and get the necessary devices such as weather stations, thermostat heads and other interesting devices to build a smart home.
-The project is a development project, not a production application, if you don't know the difference between the two, don't use it on the Internet.
+This is a development project, not a production application, so if you don't know the difference, don't use it on the Internet.

 ## Contributing